tochka-public/Tochka.JsonRpc/docs/en/server/errors.md

 ## Exceptions

-Exceptions thrown by action or filter are wrapped into JSON Rpc error responses with `IJsonRpcErrorFactory.Exception`
+Exceptions thrown by action or filter are wrapped into JSON-RPC error responses with `IJsonRpcErrorFactory.Exception`

 You can customize wrapping logic by changing `IJsonRpcErrorFactory` implementation in DI or creating custom `IExceptionFilter` which converts exception to error and stores it in `Result`, similar to [`JsonRpcExceptionFilter`](https://github.com/tochka-public/Tochka.JsonRpc/blob/master/src/Tochka.JsonRpc.Server/Filters/JsonRpcExceptionFilter.cs).

 ## Return custom error but keep controller return type

 Imagine if you have clean controller signature like `public User GetUser(int id) {}`.
-Sometimes you need to return JSON Rpc errors with given code, message and data, like `-10, "user not found", {id: 1}`.
+Sometimes you need to return JSON-RPC errors with given code, message and data, like `-10, "user not found", {id: 1}`.
 Throwing regular exceptions won't help because they are wrapped into `ServerError` (they are treated as unexpected exceptions).

 Use `IError.ThrowAsException` or throw `JsonRpcErrorException` directly: